ritza-co/handbook/jobs/backend-freelance-writer.md

 You should have at least some professional experience with coding and some experience with writing, even if it’s just a personal blog.

-Apply by filling out [This form](https://forms.gle/iWTKqA6cgzKePGoL7)
+Apply by filling out [this form](https://forms.gle/iWTKqA6cgzKePGoL7).

 Email editor@ritza.co if you have questions with 'BACKEND FREELANCE WRITER' as a subject.

-[We are also hiring for several existing and future projects, so feel free to fill out the form if you’re interested in tech writing even if you’re not a perfect fit]
+[We are also hiring for several existing and future projects, so feel free to fill out the form if you’re interested in tech writing even if you’re not a perfect fit.]